Ranee Jayamaha

-Ranee Jayamaha also spelt as Rani Jayamaha (born 27 May 1949) is a Sri Lankan economist, author and banker.
+Ranee Jayamaha (also spelt as Rani Jayamaha) is a Sri Lankan economist, author and banker.
 She served as the chairperson of Hatton National Bank from 2011 to 2015.
 In addition, she is currently an advisor to the President of Sri Lanka in Banking and a former Deputy Governor of the Central Bank of Sri Lanka (2004–2009).
 She has also served as a member of the Insurance Board of Sri Lanka and a member of Securities and Exchange Commission.

 Career

 Jayamaha was born in Colombo, Sri Lanka and received a BA in Banking from the University of Peradeniya, Sri Lanka in 1970, a Masters in Economics from the University of Stirling, UK in 1976 and a PhD in Monetary Economics from the University of Bradford, UK in 1989.
 She joined the Central Bank of Sri Lanka upon graduation and rose to the rank of Deputy Governor in 2004.
 She retired from the Central Bank in May 2009 and was subsequently appointed chairperson of the Hatton National Bank, one of the largest private banks in Sri Lanka.

-In November 2012, the University of Stirling recognized Jayamaha with the degree of Doctor of the University (DUniv) in recognition of her career as one of the University's first masters graduates in economics and as a person of distinction in the fields of Economics, Banking and Public Affairs.
+In November 2012, the University of Stirling recognized Jayamaha with the degree of Doctor of the University (DUniv) in recognition of her career as one of the university's first masters graduates in economics and as a person of distinction in the fields of Economics, Banking and Public Affairs.
 She became the honorary fellow of the Institute of Bankers of Sri Lanka during the 13th annual convocation of the institute on 24 October 2008.

 From 2004 until her retirement in 2009, Jayamaha was deputy governor in charge of financial system stability of the Central Bank of Sri Lanka.
 She has over 45 years of experience in the fields of economics, banking, finance, payment systems, regulation and administration, having held a number of positions at the Central Bank and other international institutions.